rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 S3 Byte-Range Fetches - enables parallelizing downloads by specifying byte ranges; if there's a failure in the download, it's only for a specific byte range
 * Can be used to speed up downloads
 * Can be used to just download partial amounts of file [e.g., header info]

+## S3 Select & Glacier Select ##

+S3 Select enables applications to retrieve only a subset of data from an object using simple SQL expressions

+By using S3 Select to retrieve only the data needed by the application [instead of the entire data object], can achieve a drastic performance increase - in many cases, can achieve as much as 400% improvement

+Similarly, Glacier Select allows to run SQL queries against Glacier directly